21 Hidden Gems in Banff

 7. Tunnel Mountain Reservoir

 The Tunnel Mountain Reservoir is a wide, open field located along Tunnel Mountain Drive.
-It is an incredibly beautiful and peaceful location for photography, a picnic, or simply relaxing.
-Enjoy panoramic mountain scenes in a tranquil setting.
-It's also a popular spot for Banff outdoor weddings.
+It is a beautiful, peaceful location for taking photos, having a picnic, or simply relaxing.
+Enjoy panoramic mountain views in a tranquil setting.
+It's also a popular spot for outdoor weddings in Banff.

-How to get here: Take Banff Avenue to Wolf Street and head east until you approach the end of the road.
+How to get here: Take Banff Avenue to Wolf Street and head east on Tunnel Mountain Road.
+Turn right onto Tunnel Mountain Drive and the reservoir is on the left.

 8. Bow Valley Parkway

 The Bow Valley Parkway is one of the best places to see wildlife in Banff.
-This 51-kilometer wildlife corridor connects Banff and Lake Louise.
-It's a peaceful, scenic road popular for biking, and there are many picnic spots and hiking trailheads.
-Castle Mountain (discussed above) is one of the highlights, a rugged peak that has inspired artists from all over the planet to recreate it in watercolors, charcoal, and oils.
+This 48-kilometre (29-mile) wildlife corridor connects Banff and Lake Louise.
+It's a peaceful, scenic road popular with cyclists.
+There are many picnic spots and hiking trailheads along the parkway.
+One of the must-see stops along the parkway is Castle Mountain, a rugged peak that has inspired artists from all over the globe to recreate it in watercolors, charcoal, and oils.

-How to get here: Take the Bow Valley Parkway/AB 1A exit about 5 kilometers west of Banff on the Trans Canada Highway.
+How to get here: Take the Bow Valley Parkway/AB 1A exit on the Trans Canada Highway.

 Checkout: Cross Canada Train Trips